beakerbrowser/beakerbrowser.com/_docs/inside-beaker/faq.md

 ### Is the network anonymous?

 **No!**

-This is very important to understand:
-If any other user has the link to a Dat site, they'll be able to see your requests for it, and they'll know your IP.
+This is very important to understand: If any other user has the link to a Dat site, they'll be able to see your requests for it, and they'll know your IP address.
 Browsing Dat sites is therefore not anonymous.

 ### Is the Dat Protocol encrypted?